Haswell, County Durham

 Haswell is a village in County Durham, in England.
 It is situated 6 miles east of the city of Durham, 9 miles south of the city of Sunderland and 3.1 miles north-west of the town of Peterlee.

+History

+The original settlement of Haswell was located where High Haswell is now on the hilltop before the village's centre moved downhill to its modern location on Salter's Lane.
+In the 14th century, Haswell's small population was nearly wiped out by the Black Death.

+Resting on a limestone escarpment, coal was discovered in the early 19th century and a colliery was sunk by 1831.
+Haswell became home to the first coal mine in the world with a steel cable down its mine shaft.
+On 28 September 1844, a blackdamp explosion killed 95 Haswell Coal Company workers, with just four survivors.
+The colliery closed in 1896, and Haswell's population collapsed by 1901 after the miners left, leaving behind a rural settlement.

+Notable people

 Haswell was the birthplace of world champion road racing cyclist Tom Simpson, born 30 November 1937, who died aged 29 on Mont Ventoux during the 1967 Tour de France.

-It was also the home of the first coal mine in the world with a steel cable down its mine shaft.

-Coal

-Coal was discovered in the early 19th century.